 Assignment of the Lease

 We advise clients as to whether they should consider a stock or LLC membership interest purchase or an asset purchase.
 We draft and negotiate the letter of intent, contract of sale, and lease assignment.
 If the deal is privately financed, we draft and negotiate the promissory notes, security agreements and UCC filings.
-We review and negotiate the franchise agreements and the Franchise Disclosure Document (FDD).
+We review and negotiate the franchise agreement and the Franchise Disclosure Document (FDD).

 Red Flags: Buying a Business

 We know what “red flags” to look for when buying a business.
 The Wright Law Firm has frequently defended businesses accused of regulatory or licensing violations before the NYC Department of Buildings, NYC Environmental Control Board, and New York State Liquor Authority.
 This experience helps us properly evaluate potential problems with a Seller’s company.

 Hire an Experienced Lawyer when Buying a Business

-- In 2015, I represented a long term Client in the asset purchase of an iconic restaurant in Brooklyn Heights.
+- I represented a long term Client in the asset purchase of an iconic restaurant in Brooklyn Heights.
 I handled the lease assignment and transaction from due diligence through closing.
 Although my Client could afford an all-cash purchase, I structured the deal to include a seller-financed loan and security agreement.
 This gave my Client the right to offset any seller’s debts that may crop up after the closing.